What regulation exists in Spain

 What obligations does a company arranging mortgages in Spain have

-Technically none.
 Mortgages in Spain are written into a deed.
 This deed is signed in front of a Notary who will have to after June 2019 assume responsibility to ensure the mortgagee understands the product and the deed they are signing.
 It is implicit once signed that the person signing it understood fully the document they were signing, the terms and the longer term consequences.

-As with any large financial transaction it is important that anyone taking on a Spanish mortgage has had a full explanation of the product, been warned of possible future implications, and has had all the details outlined in their own language.
+As with any large financial transaction it is important that anyone taking on a Spanish mortgage has had a full explanation of the product, have been warned of possible future implications, and has had all the details outlined in their own language.
 This is important to enable the applicant to be able to check when they get to Notary what they are signing is what they expected and that they have a good understanding of it.

-What will a good Spanish Mortgage broker provide
+What will a good Spanish Mortgage provider offer you

 What are the key points that should be carefully considered when taking a mortgage in Spain

-One of the key points of a mortgage in Spain is that, unlike in many other countries, in Spain if you are not happy with your lender, and or, more competitive products are available at a later date it is neither cost effective nor good advice to move lender or product.
-Lender hopping for a better deal on a regular basis is not practical in Spain so once you have signed your mortgage deal it is most likely you will need to stick with that product and Bank until it is paid off.
+One of the key points of a mortgage in Spain is that, unlike in many other countries, in Spain if you are not happy with your lender, and or, more competitive products are available at a later date at present lenders do not have re-mortgage products .
+Lender hopping for a better deal on a regular basis is not practical in Spain so once you have signed your mortgage deal it is most likely you will need to stick with that Bank until it is paid off.
 The new law from June 2019 makes it cheaper and obliges however, your existing lender to change your product to a fixed rate in the future should you require this is the case.

 What other considerations should I make

 You should ensure you have been informed what compulsory products are linked to the loan rate you are being offered, what the rate will be if you do not take compulsory products and what happens if for any reason you cancel them.
-You need to know whether the loan in Spain has a minimum rate known as a floor rate or has enhanced first year interest rates.
-If you want flexibility for the future a clear view of what opportunity you will get to overpay the loan and what the penalties are.
+If you want flexibility for the future you need a clear view of what opportunity you will get to overpay the loan and what the penalties are.
 The June 2019 Mortgage act now prevents lenders from stopping you paying early and only requires you give the Bank one months notice of your intention to do so.
 Early payment penalties have also been significantly reduced.

 A mortgage adviser who is experienced in Spain is a must the person who is assisting you through the application process must have passed a statutory exam.
-There are sufficient differences in Spanish lending to mean that in inexperienced advice company could badly advise you even if they are registered with the authorities.
-You should check how long the broker has been arranging mortgages in Spain, do they have a company or work on an individual basis, and are they able to offer advice over all areas of possible solutions and how many Banks do they work with.
+There are sufficient differences in Spanish lending to mean that in inexperienced individual despite having the exam could badly advise you even if they are registered with the authorities.
+You should check how long the individual has been arranging mortgages in Spain, do they have a company or work on an individual basis, and are they able to offer advice over all areas of possible solutions and how many Banks do they work with.

 Should I pay fees upfront

 Because of the volatility of the Spanish Mortgage market and the fact that lenders will negotiate to to secure quality clients a good broker in Spain will never make upfront charges.
-At IMS we provide all our advice and guidance and full financial approval service for no cost.
+Access to a fully underwritten fiscal approval is provided for no cost.

 Check what other clients saying